llmware-ai/llmware/README.md

 Writing code with`llmware` is based on a few main concepts:

 <details>
-<summary><b>Model Catalog</b>: Access all models the same way with easy lookup, regardless of underlying implementation.
+<summary><b>Model Catalog</b>: Access all models the same way with easy lookup, regardless of the underlying implementation.
 </summary>